superRaytin/paginationjs/docs/en.md

 3. **Function**

-	a function that will indicate the array data.
+	a function that should indicate the array data via `done` function.

     ```
     dataSource: function(done){